Drew-Alleman/drewalleman.xyz/_posts/2025-11-30-Injecting-Shellcode-into-Processes-and-Bypassing-Windows-Defender.md

   - [With Sleep Statements](#with-sleep-statements)
   - [Using the Strip Utility](#using-the-strip-utility)

-# Intro
-I wanted to sharpen my c++ development skills and deepen my understanding of offensive tooling used in red-team operations.
-To do that, I began developing a project focused on injecting shellcode into a running process while evading Windows Defender, purely for research and authorized security testing.
-In this blog post, I’ll walk through the techniques I used and challenges I encountered along with the c++ code.
-# Goals
-The goal of this project is to develop a shellcode-injection technique capable of launching `calc.exe` within a target process, even with Windows Defender and real-time protection fully enabled.
-This work is conducted strictly for research and authorized red-team use, focusing on understanding and evaluating modern defensive detection capabilities.
 # Generating the Shellcode
 To generate a payload, I used `msfvenom` from the Metasploit Framework.
 This produces raw Win64 shellcode that spawns `calc.exe`:
 ```